 The Man Who Caught Adolf Eichmann

-Most of those who stand for the Jewish state know of Israel’s capture of Adolf Eichmann, the architect of the Holocaust.
-And naturally, Israel’s famed Mossad pulled off one of the most daring episodes of international espionage.
+Most of those who stand for the Jewish state know of Israel’s capture of Adolf Eichmann, the architect of the Holocaust, including how Israel’s famed Mossad pulled off one of the most daring episodes of international espionage – nabbing and flying Eichmann back from South America so he could stand trial for war crimes in the Holy Land.
 It has been the subject of books and major motion pictures.
-And, as we finish focusing on Israelis and the Holocaust, our Israeli You Should Know is Rafi Eitan, the leader of the Eichmann operation.
+But did you know this week’s Israeli You Should Know – Rafi Eitan, the leader of the Eichmann operation?

 A Native Israeli Hero